mor1/mort-www/research/2010-projects/index.md

 **Warning**: These projects all involve *substantial* coding, often in languages, environments or at levels not commonly exercised in your other courses.
-They might all be considered difficult and some may involve some actual research.
+They might all be considered difficult and some may involve publishable research.
 I would not recommend considering them unless you are *both* a confident programmer *and* likely to perform well in the exams.